tgharold/DotNetCore-ConfigurationOptionsValidationExamples/README.md

 The main differences between the approaches to validation takes place in the `ConfigureAndValidateSection<T>()` method in the `IServiceCollectionExtensions` class.

-Because the `DatabaseOptions` object is passed into the `WeatherForecastController` constructor, simply running the project will let you experiment with when validation fires.
-Changing values in `appsettings.json` is also a good way to experiment.
+Because the `DatabaseOptions` object is passed into the `WeatherForecastController` constructor, simply running the project after editing the "`Database`" section of `appsettings.json` will let you experiment.

 ## Example 1: ValidateDataAnnotations()